How to Install and Setup BlissOS on PC (UEFI)

 4) Installing BlissOS

-4. Increase the “Data Size” to around 1516GB and click on “Install“.
+3. Increase the “Data Size” to around 1516GB and click on “Install“.
 Sit tight until BlissOS is installed.

-5. Once installed, open the Windows Search Bar and type “Advanced Start“.
+4. Once installed, open the Windows Search Bar and type “Advanced Start“.
 Under “Recovery options“, in the “Advanced startup” menu, select “Restart now“.

-6. Click on “Use a device” and on the next page choose “Android-OS“.
+5. Click on “Use a device” and on the next page choose “Android-OS“.
 (Image Credit: BlissOS)

-7. Now you’ve successfully installed and booted into BlissOS on your system.
+6. Now you’ve successfully installed and booted into BlissOS on your system.

 EFI Installation

-In order to install using a USB Bootable drive, we first need to install Rufus and flash the .iso file to our USB Drive.
+In order to install using a USB bootable drive, we first need to install Rufus and flash the .iso file to our USB drive.
 Afterward, we need to create an unallocated partition, but this time, we won’t be formatting it.
 Through the installer, we’ll divide this main partition into two parts.

 1) Downloading the Bliss OS .iso File

-1. To download the appropriate version of BlissOS, visit their website by using the following link.
+1. To download the appropriate version of BlissOS, visit their website using the following link.
 Kindly double-check the URL; “https://blissos.org“.
 Click on the “Download” button in the top-right corner of the page.

 2. Our primary focus will be stable builds; “Bliss OS 14” and “Bliss OS 15“.
 Since Bliss OS 15 is the latest edition, based on Android 12L, we shall select this version.
-It is best you select the GApps variant since it offers ease of use and you won’t need to install necessities from scratch.
+It is best to select the GApps variant since it offers ease of use, and you won’t need to install necessities from scratch.
 Click on the “SourceForge” link next to the version you want to install.

 3. Once SourceForge opens, select the latest build, indicated by the number of “Downloads/Week“.
 We will download the version “Bliss-v15.9.1“.
-Click on the highlighted link and the .iso should start downloading.
+Click on the highlighted link, and the .iso should start downloading.

 4. After you’ve finished downloading, the next step is to create a large partition, but we won’t be formatting it this time.